Looking For Writing Inspiration Abroad

 Travel is nothing new as a boon for the burgeoning imagination of the writer.
-It’s likely that some of the greats you respect once experienced the difficulty you did, and decided to leave common borders to experience something new, and absorb a culture.
+It’s likely that some of the greats you respect once experienced the difficulty you did, and decided to leave common borders to experience something new, and absorb the culture.
 For example, Hunter S. Thompson was known for visiting San Juan in Puerto Rico, spending lazy mornings wandering around the landscape and floating in the ocean.
-While you may not want to follow the behaviors of certain writers (this is perhaps the most curt example,) to visit their old haunts can help you see as they saw, to potentially become inspired in similar ways, and if nothing else to pay your respects to those whose literature has moved you.
+While you may not want to follow the behaviours of certain writers (this is perhaps the curtest example,) to visit their old haunts can help you see as they saw, to potentially become inspired in similar ways, and if nothing else to pay your respects to those whose literature has moved you.

 Creating Your Own Prompts

-Creating your own writing prompts can be a great way of practicing your style, and giving yourself new content to consider.
+Creating your own writing prompts can be a great way of practising your style, and giving yourself new content to consider.
 It can help you avoid the mental drudgery of working through a problem in your novel or essay, at least for now.
 But how can you make your own prompts?
 Well, it might be that you live them out, or that you find them in the situations you see around you.

 It might be that you’re inspired by a certain decoration on a novelty vehicle, that you live it by asking that hotel clerk for dinner or lunch, or that you drink in a bar with foreign nationals and talk about soccer.
-These small writing prompts on a daily basis, inspired by your newfound surroundings, can spur creativity, and when backed up by the small local experiences you find everyday can breed novelty and interesting narrative avenues over the course of the day.
+These small writing prompts on a daily basis, inspired by your newfound surroundings, can spur creativity, and when backed up by the small local experiences you find every day can breed novelty and interesting narrative avenues over the course of the day.

 Living, Reflecting & Research